 IntelliCode for Visual Studio provides the following functionality:

-AI-assisted IntelliSense for C#, C++, and XAML that predicts the most likely correct API for the developer to use, rather than just presenting an alphabetical list of members.
+AI-assisted IntelliSense for multiple languages that predicts the most likely correct API for the developer to use instead of just an alphabetical list of members.
 It uses the developer's current code context and patterns to provide this dynamic list.

-AI-assisted IntelliSense recommendations based on your own code (C# only).
-For more information, see IntelliCode models based on your code FAQ.
+(Preview) AI-assisted IntelliSense recommendations based on your own code (C# only).

 - XAML requires Visual Studio 2017 version 15.9 or later